JJotham/JJotham/README.md

-- 👋 Hi, I’m @JJotham
+- 👋 Hi, I’m Jotham
-- 👀 I’m interested in back end web development and mobile (Android) development
+- 👀 I’m interested in back end web development and mobile development
-- 🌱 I’m currently lfollowing the ordin project curriculum to learn web dev
+- 🌱 I’m currently
 - 💞️ I’m looking to collaborate on ... not at the moment
 - 📫 How to reach me ... find me on Twitter @onejotham.